HomeReviewsAmazon Q Developer

 • Known CVE patterns

-We tested this by deliberately requesting "quick and dirty" Lambda code without security emphasis.
+Testing: I deliberately requested "quick and dirty" Lambda code without security emphasis.
 Amazon Q flagged 7 of 8 intentional vulnerabilities (missing input validation, exposed keys, hardcoded secrets).
-Copilot generated the code without any warnings.
-For regulated environments (finance, healthcare), this scanning advantage could justify the entire subscription cost.
+GitHub Copilot generated the code without any warnings.

 Feature Set Limitations

-• No Web Search: Can't reference external documentation
+• No web search: Can't reference external documentation

-• No Real-Time Collaboration: No pair programming features
+• No real-time collaboration: No pair programming features

 Pricing & Free Tier Analysis